tanya-domi/Automate-Serverless-Architecture-s3/README.md

 ### Automated File Organization

 - **Problem Solved**: Manual sorting of files is time-consuming and prone to human error.
-This is especially cumbersome for organizations dealing with large volumes of documents, images, or datasets.
+This is especially cumbersome for organizations dealing with large volumes of documents, images, or datasets
 - **How This Project Helps**: Automatically sorting files by type upon upload reduces manual labor, enhances accuracy, and improves efficiency in managing digital assets.

 ### Efficient Data Management